 Yes.
 Domestic violence cases in Colorado are fast-tracked.
 This means that:

-- The police fill out a police report the same day as the arrest; and
+- The police fill out an incident report the same day as the arrest; and

-- The defendant enters an initial plea during the first court hearing.
+- You enter an initial plea during the first court hearing.

 In non-DV cases, it is not unusual for several weeks to elapse between the arrest and the arraignment.
-The purpose of fast-tracking DV cases is to get defendants treatment and to protect victims from abusive or violent behavior as soon as possible.4
+The purpose of fast-tracking DV cases is to get you counseling and to protect victims from abusive or violent behavior as soon as possible.4

 4. What are the penalties for a DV conviction?

-Note that a fourth conviction involving DV labels the defendant as a habitual domestic violence offender.
+Note that a fourth conviction involving DV labels you as a habitual domestic violence offender.
 This is a class 5 felony, carrying:

 - 1 to 3 years in Colorado State Prison (with mandatory 2-year parole), and/or